 Thinking back, the night after the crash was something altogether.
 Knowing I had dodged a large bullet, I sat alone in my quarters, a bottle of whiskey in my hand; the booze seemed like the manly thing to do.
 I hadn’t changed out of my bloody flight suit and was draped in an easy chair.
 The Doobie Brothers were concert loud on my cheap stereo and I kept reliving all my thoughts during and after my 160-foot joyride.
 Then I picked up the phone and called my mother.

 The urge to call my mother was primordial.
 I was seeking comfort where I first learned of it.
 From her.
 Listening to the sound of her voice was heaven.
 Absorbing her love launched a gusher of emotions.
 I was so spectacularly happy to be alive that nothing could have dampened my spirit.
 I was able to find peace that night, nourished by the love of my mother and the realization that I was given the gift of tomorrow.

 Back then, I was not a spiritual man.
 Not for a moment would I have considered dropping to my knees or going to church to give thanks to God.
 Never would I have presumed God saved my life either.
 You see, God didn’t exist in my universe.

-However, today, as a Catholic who has been on an incredible journey of discovery, I don’t think I was lucky.
+However, today, as a Catholic who has been on an incredible journey of discovery over a rocky road, I don’t think I was lucky.
 I don’t believe in luck.
 No, something else was at work.
 Divine, mysterious providence.
 I know it.

-Better men than I suffered untimely and tragic deaths.
-My own life hasn’t been an exemplary one.
-Yet God spared me.
+Better Marines than I suffered untimely and tragic deaths flying a unique machine.
+They were good, decent men who deserved so much more.
+And then I consider my own life which hasn’t been an exemplary one.
+God spared me.
 But why?
 And what for?